Samsung/TizenFX/src/Tizen.Messaging/doc/api/Tizen.Messaging.Email.md

 # See the License for the specific language governing permissions and
 # limitations under the License.

+[!NOTE]
+All Email APIs have been deprecated since Tizen 8.0 and will be removed after two releases without any alternatives.

 uid: Tizen.Messaging.Email
 summary: The Tizen.Messaging.Email namespace contains classes providing the functionality to send emails.
 ---